 ✅ Permits AVL

-⌛️ Temporary measure expires three months after the end of the COVID-19 State of Emergency
+⌛️ Temporary measure expires three months after the end of any COVID-19 Emergency Period.

 (COVID-19 Witnessing of Documents) Regulation 2020 under s.
 14G Electronic Transactions Act 2000